airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 even know that they typed in the name wrong.
 Let's say that the destination file is on a network drive, and the network temporarily fails.
-The operating system is returning a status codestatus code to us in EAX-INDEXED, but we aren't checking it.
+The operating system is returning a status codestatus code to us in *%eax*, but we aren't checking it.
 Therefore, if a failure occurs, the user is totally unaware.
 This program is definitely not robust.
 As you can see, even in a simple program there are a lot of things that can go wrong that a programmer must contend with.

 In a large program, it gets much more problematic.
 There are usually many more possible error conditionserror conditions than possible